Virginia Hamilton Snell

 Judicial Clerk to the Hon.
 Homer Thornberry, United States Court of Appeals for the Fifth Circuit

 PROFESSIONAL ACTIVITIES AND MEMBERSHIPS

-- Member, Louisville Bar Foundation Board of Directors
+- Member, Louisville Bar Foundation Board of Directors, 2017 to present

 - President, The Inn of Court, an organization promoting skills, ethics, civility and professionalism in the Bar, 2018-2019, and member, 2007 to present

 - Member, Commission on Bar Admission, appointed by Kentucky Supreme Court, 2012-2015

 - Chair of Appellate Advocacy Section, Kentucky Bar Association (2008-2009), established by the Kentucky Supreme Court